ArneVogel/listudy/README.md

 ## Development
 Listudy is developed in Elixir using the phoenix framework.
 It uses postgresql as database.

+To generate opening svg images Python3.8 is used together with [python-chess](https://github.com/niklasf/python-chess).
+This should be optional.

 To start the server:
   * You need to [install Elixir](https://elixir-lang.org/install.html), [install npm](https://www.npmjs.com/get-npm), and [PostgreSQL](https://www.postgresql.org/download).
 The DB user and password for Postgres should be 'postgres' (no quotes).
   * Setup the project with `mix setup`
   * Install npm dependencies with `npm install --prefix assets`.
 For Windows, you need to run `cd assets` then `npm install` then `cd ..`.
   * Make study pgn directory with `mkdir priv/static/study_pgn`
+  * Opening svg directory with `mkdir priv/static/images/opening`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.